 Kehoe Law Firm, P.C. is Investigating Potential Claims on Behalf of Investors of Molson Coors Brewing Company

 Investors of Molson Coors Brewing Company (“Molson Coors” or “the Company”) (NYSE: TAP) are advised to contact John Kehoe, Esq., (215) 792-6676, Ext.
 801, [email protected]irm.com, [email protected].
-The investigation concerns whether Molson Coors and certain of its officers and/or directors may have issued materially misleading statements to investors or engaged in other unlawful business practices.
+The investigation concerns whether Molson Coors and certain of its officers and/or directors may have breached their fiduciary duties, issued materially misleading statements to investors or engaged in other unlawful business practices.

 On February 12, 2019, Molson Coors announced that it would restate its financial statements for fiscal years 2016 and 2017 after the audit committee found errors in Molson Coors’ financial reporting.
 Following this disclosure, Molson Coors’ stock price fell more than 7% in pre-market trading and continued to fall sharply during intraday trading on February 12, 2019.